Suspect allegedly discussed smoking crack before I-85 collapse

 "I think it's as serious a transportation crisis as we could have," Atlanta Mayor Kasim Reed said Thursday.

-MARTA, Atlanta's rail and bus system, will offer extended service through the weekend to take some of the burden off residents.
+MARTA, Atlanta's rail and bus system, is offering extended service through the weekend to take some of the burden off residents.